n8n-io/n8n-docs/docs/embed/configuration.md

 ### Credential overwrites

-To offer easy OAuth login to users, it is possible to overwrite credentials on a global basis.
-This credential data will not be visible to users but is used automatically by the backend.
+To offer OAuth login to users, it's possible to overwrite credentials on a global basis.
+This credential data isn't visible to users but the backend uses it automatically.

-In the Editor UI, all overwritten fields are hidden by default.
-So users are able to authenticate via OAuth by pressing the “connect” button on the credentials.
+In the Editor UI, n8n hides all overwritten fields by default.
+This means that users are able to authenticate using  OAuth by pressing the "connect" button on the credentials.

-Credential overwrites can be applied in two different ways: via Environment Variable and via REST API.
+n8n offers two ways to apply credential overwrites: using Environment Variable and using the REST API.

 #### Using environment variables

-Credential overwrites can be set via environment variable by setting the `CREDENTIALS_OVERWRITE_DATA` to `{ CREDENTIAL_NAME: { PARAMETER: VALUE }}`.
+Credential overwrites can be set using environment variable by setting the `CREDENTIALS_OVERWRITE_DATA` to `{ CREDENTIAL_NAME: { PARAMETER: VALUE }}`.

 !!! warning
-    Even though this is possible, it is not recommended.
-Environment variables can be easily read in n8n, so the data would leak to users.
+    Even though this is possible, it isn't recommended.
+Environment variables aren't protected in n8n, so the data can leak to users.

 #### Using REST APIs

-The recommended way is to load the data via a custom REST endpoint.
-This endpoint can be made available by setting the `CREDENTIALS_OVERWRITE_ENDPOINT` to a path under which this endpoint should be made available.
+The recommended way is to load the data using a custom REST endpoint.
+Set the `CREDENTIALS_OVERWRITE_ENDPOINT` to a path under which this endpoint should be made available.

 !!! note
     The endpoints can be called just one at a time for security reasons.